WebHistorian/webhistorian.github.io/edu_edition.md

 ### Class activity example

-Simple and fun activities will help students understand how Web Historian functions in a step-by-step way.
+This simple and fun activity will help students understand how Web Historian functions in a step-by-step way.
 Students will learn how digital footprints are formed and how they can be used.
 They will also understand the way data visualization can help them in developing productive online habits in line with their own goals.